google0101-ryan/Dosed-Love/docs/DialogueDesign.md

 SetVar("ExampleIntVar", 100);
 ```

+#### AddVar:

+`AddVar` will add one to a pre-existing variable.
+Previously uncreated variables will be initialized to 0.

+Usage:
+`AddVar(varName amount)`

+`varName`: The name of the variable to modify
+`amount`: A positive or negative amount to modify the variable by

+#### <span style="color: yellow">NOTE</span>: Trying to use this on a string or boolean will throw an error in the log, and execution will continue as normal, skipping the modification.

 #### LoadTree:

 The `LoadTree` keyword will load a new dialogue file and begin executing it.
 Used for branching paths in dialogue.